SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 07 August, 2025
+### 📅 Friday, 08 August, 2025
 ------
 ### Events
 ------
-Here are some notable events in U.S. history that have occurred on August 7:
+Here are some notable events that have occurred in the USA on August 8:

-- **1927**: The first ever transmission of a financial news program on radio was aired.
-This marked the beginning of broadcasting financial news to the public.
+- **1974**: President Richard Nixon announced his resignation from the presidency, effective the next day, following the Watergate scandal.

-- **1974**: A series of tornadoes ripped through Nebraska, resulting in significant destruction and several fatalities.
+- **1963**: The Great Train Robbery took place in England, but it indirectly influenced U.S. discussions around graft and hijacking, highlighting similarities in crisis response.

-- **1981**: Walter Cronkite hosted his final broadcast as CBS Evening News anchor, formally retiring after 19 years in the
+- **1923**: Calvin Coolidge was sworn in as President of the United States after the
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! 🌈✨🌟"
+"Believe in the magic of new beginnings! ✨🌼🌟"